pollyolly/DOCKER-NOTES/README.md

 docker run -d pollyolly/web-app -this command will run the docker image at the background.

 docker attach "docker_id" -this command will attach you to the specific docker container.

+## Docker Tag

+docker run apache:1.0 -this command will run the specific version of that image.
+If that is not provided it will run the default version which is the latest version.